midl-dev/tezos-serverless-signer-apps/docs/docs/deploy-consensus-signer.md

 For your baker to work reliably, it is important that the baker and the signer be in close geographical proximity.

-Therefore, you must pick the AWS region closest to you.
+Therefore, you must pick the AWS region closest to your baker.
 In this guide, we use `us-east-2` (Ohio).

 Log in to your AWS account and navigate to the [AWS Lambda Console](https://us-east-2.console.aws.amazon.com/lambda/home?region=us-east-2#/applications).